Saturday, September 27, 2014

 Also, you may want to include with the identification information a strategy for what staff can say or do to keep your child calm while we locate you (for example: sing, suggest s/he play with a particular toy, etc.).

 Bathrooms are located throughout the museum.
 Adjacent to the exit of the exhibition is the Family/Companion Care Restroom.
+The electric hand dryers in the bathrooms are very loud.

 Relax and have fun with your child in the exhibition.
 Enjoy your Morning at the Museum!